mikramarc/RL-course/RL_sample_based_methods_cheatseet.md

     R_sim ← R_sim + κ√τ(S_sim, A_sim)
 ```
 Where κ is an exploration bonus parameter that controls the degree of exploration.

+This encourages the agent to revisit states that haven't been visited in a long time, which is especially useful when the environment changes.